arcnmx/screenstub/README.md

 ### QEMU Control Sockets

 `screenstub` requires both QMP and guest agent sockets available to properly control the VM and QEMU itself.
-This requires something similar command-line flags to be passed to QEMU (note libvirt may already expose some of these for you):
+This requires something similar to the following command-line flags to be passed to QEMU (note libvirt may already expose some of these for you):

     -chardev socket,path=/tmp/vfio-qga,server,nowait,id=qga0
     -device virtserialport,chardev=qga0,name=org.qemu.guest_agent.0